cashapp/misk/misk/web/@misk/common/README.md

     </body>
     ```

 - Use `@misk/common` externals to keep Webpack from bundling duplicate libraries and styles into your Misk module.
-Add the following to your `webpack.config.js`.
+Add the following to your `webpack.config.js` as relevant.

   ```Typescript
   const MiskCommon = require('@misk/common')